-We were particularly interested in children's sensitivity to naturalistic speech complexity as a means of explaining why certain sources of language input have proven to be more useful for children's learning than others (e.g., the quantity of simplified child-directed language that children receive reliably correlates with early vocabulary growth, while the quantity of-often more complex-language around them does not; Ramírez-Esparza et al. 2014; Shneidman et al. 2013; Shneidman and Goldin-Meadow 2012; Weisleder and Fernald 2013).
-Relative to studies of infant language development, the idea that low-level processes of attention to spoken language might continue to mediate language development into the preschool years has received little attention (Houston and Bergeson 2014).
+We were particularly interested in children's sensitivity to naturalistic speech complexity as a means of explaining why certain sources of language input have proven to be more useful for children's learning than others (e.g., the quantity of simplified child-directed language that children receive reliably correlates with early vocabulary growth, while the quantity of-often more complex-language around them does not; Ramírez-Esparza et al., 2014; Shneidman and Goldin-Meadow, 2012; Shneidman et al., 2013; Weisleder and Fernald, 2013).
+Relative to studies of infant language development, the idea that low-level processes of attention to spoken language might continue to mediate language development into the preschool years has received little attention (Houston & Bergeson, 2014).
 Yet our study suggests that this is likely the case.
-As in other domains where, for example, children track the past accuracy of informants and use it to select who they want as a teacher (Pasquini et al. 2007), our results indicate that children may track the relative difficulty of processing and encoding different sources of linguistic information, and preferentially attend to those sources where their learning is most efficient.
-Future studies could directly test (1) the idea that independent measures of children's level of linguistic knowledge might predict how they allocate attention to language inputs of different levels of complexity in their environment (e.g., overhearable speech or news broadcasts; Foushee et al. 2016), and (2) whether children are able to actively select the best linguistic information sources to enhance their own learning.
-More generally, language is an interesting test domain for these questions because languagelearning is a lifelong endeavor-not only do adults continue to learn new vocabulary in their first language(s), but studying a second language puts them back in the child's position of being sensitive to the subjective complexity of different language sources.
-Future work might also investigate how differing levels of proficiency across a given child's or adult's languages predict the complexity of linguistic input that they spontaneously attend to in each language.
+As in other domains where, for example, children track the past accuracy of informants and use it to select who they want as a teacher (Pasquini et al., 2007), our results indicate that children may track the relative difficulty of processing and encoding different sources of linguistic information, and preferentially attend to those sources where their learning is most efficient.
+Future studies could directly test the idea that independent measures of children's level of linguistic knowledge may predict how they allocate attention to language inputs of different levels of complexity in their environment (e.g., overhearable speech or news broadcasts; Foushee et al., 2016), and whether children are able to actively select the best information sources to enhance their own learning.
+More generally, language is an interesting test domain in part because language-learning is a lifelong endeavor-not only do adults continue to learn new vocabulary in their first language(s), but studying a second language puts them back in the position of being sensitive to the subjective complexity of different sources of language.
+Future work might also investigate how differing levels of proficiency across a given child's or adult's languages predict the complexity of linguistic input that they spontaneously attend to in each.

-4.1 | Limitations
+3.1 Limitations